EnterpriseDB/sslutils/README-RPM.sslutils.txt

 Param 1: CSR
 Param 2: Path to the CA certificate OR NULL if generating a CA certificate.
 Param 3: Path to the CA private key OR path to a private key, If param2 is NULL.
-Param 4: The validity days of generated certificate, 3650 days by default
+Param 4: The validity (in days) for the generated certificate, 3650 days by default
 Returns: The certificate.

 openssl_rsa_generate_crl(text, text, integer DEFAULT NULL) RETURNS text